Yoga Poses for Strength: 10 Asanas for a Stronger, More Powerful You

 5. Bridge Pose (Setu Bandha Sarvangasana)

-We know Bridge Pose can improve your flexibility, but it’s also powerful when you’re practicing yoga for strength.
+We know bridge can be a good yoga stretch for flexibility, but it’s also powerful when you’re practicing for strength.

 Gary Soffer, M.D., an integrative medicine specialist at Yale Medicine explains its power: